felipefialho/kratos-boilerplate/README.md

 #### Parker CSS

-To view a reporter of CSS files, use 'npm run reporter' command.
+To view a reporter of CSS files, use `npm run reporter` command.

 ### Tasks